jcarterlab/SJ-Training-Chatbot/README.md

 >     Any chunks deemed too long are shortened to 200 words with an API call to ChatGPT
 >
 >  **3) Edits**
->     Iterative edits are made to a saved version of the text to improve the bot's performance
+>     Iterative edits are made to a saved version of the text to improve the overall performance
 >
 >  **4) Embeddings**
 >     The embeddings for each chunk are obtained from OpenAI and stored along with the original text